Staffing Design Workshops

 What is included?

-• Two virtual, interactive sessions
+• Two full-day, virtual sessions

 • Eight coaching calls for the district leader or designated team member to support the design process.
 Public Impact® coach will also provide 1:1 support per district team during the design workshop.